adonisjs/mrm-preset/README.md

 You may need a [plugin](https://editorconfig.org/#download) for your editor to make `editorconfig` work.

 The file is generated with settings defined inside the [task file](https://github.com/adonisjs/mrm-preset/blob/master/editorconfig/index.js#L20) and again is not customizable.
+### Eslint

+Installs `eslint` and `eslint-plugin-adonis`.
+Also it will remove tslint and it's related dependencies from the project.

 ### Gitflow
 Adds git flow based release commands to npm scripts.